ranjithshegde/ccls.nvim/README.md

   - `ccls/tree/node.lua` has the node class reduced to a single node generator call to avoid caching problems.
 Will be modularized when I rewrite the logic.
   - `ccls/tree/utils.lua` has other function calls not part of `tree` or `node` class but necessary

+## Tests

+This will take some time.
+Need to figure out how to run an lsp for testing.
+I will look through other plugins to see how they handle it.
+No promise on time.

 </details>